United Arab Emirates–United States relations: Diplomatic relations

 The inefficiency of the US sanctions against Russia was questioned by the former chairman of DMCC, Hamad Buamim, who said the sanctions did not showcase any impact outside the West.
 He said the attempt to stop business and trade has instead redirected it in a different way.
 Buamim said the sanctions were making trade more complicated and impacting the entire world.
 Meanwhile, Dubai was seen benefitting from the American and European efforts to isolate the Russia economy, as Switzerland's sanctions on Moscow pushed oil traders to shift from Geneva to the UAE.

-In June 2024, the US State Department sanctioned three UAE companies involved in trade of Iranian petroleum or petrochemical products.
+In June 2024, the OFAC sanctioned three UAE companies involved in trade of Iranian petroleum or petrochemical products.
 The companies were Sea Route Ship management FZE, Almanac Ship Management LLC and Al Anchor Ship Management.
 The US also blocked 11 vessels, including ASTRA, BERENICE PRIDE, PARINE and others, which were associated with these companies.

 On 20 September 2024, five lawmakers, including Pramila Jayapal, Barbara Lee, Ilhan Omar, Daniel Kildee, and Sara Jacobs, sent a letter to White House and called upon the Biden administration to raise concerns with the UAE over its involvement in the Sudan conflict.
 The lawmakers praised President Joe Biden's efforts towards putting an end to the war, but stated that the Emirati actions could affect those efforts.
 The letter came ahead of the UAE President Mohammed bin Zayed's 23 September 2024 visit to the US.
 Marking the first ever meeting of an Emirati President to the White House, MbZ met Biden and Vice President Kamala Harris separately, discussing the future bilateral decisions.
 Joe Biden entitled the UAE as the US’ “Major Defence Partner”, following his meeting with the UAE President Mohamed bin Zayed in the White House.
 The decision was, however, opposed due to the UAE's involvement in wars in the Middle East and Africa, including the Yemen and Libya civil war.
-Biden's designation of the Emirates was also questioned over the UAE's increasing economic foothold in Africa, and its “secret” support to the RSF militia in the Sudan war.
+Biden's designation of the Emirates was also questioned over the UAE's increasing economic foothold in Africa, and its “secret” support to the Rapid Support Forces (RSF) militia in the Sudan war.